Contempt of Court in the Supreme Court

-Self-represented litigants may feel empowered to conduct their cases in ways which they believe justifies their case and cause.
-While self-representation can be beneficial for a learned litigant, there are fundamental principles in the court room that must be followed by all parties.
+Self-represented litigants may feel empowered to conduct their cases in ways that they believe justify their case and cause.
+While self-representation can be beneficial for a learned litigant, there are fundamental principles in the courtroom that must be followed by all parties.

 What is Contempt of Court?

-Contempt of court occurs when a litigant ignores a court order.
-Section 9 of the Canadian Criminal Code addresses this common law offence.
+It occurs when a litigant ignores a court order.
+Section 9 of the Canadian Criminal Code addresses this common law offense.

 Under section 9 of the Canadian Criminal Code, a judge has the authority and jurisdiction to impose punishment when it occurs.

 The milestone case regarding contempt of court is R. v.
 Vermette.
 In R. v.
 Vermette, it was noted that contempt of court is part of the inherent and essential prevue of a court.
 Most notably, this action by the court is used to ensure the orderly conduct of the court’s business and to prevent interference with the court’s proceedings

 What does Contempt of Court look like?

 Contempt of court can take on many different forms.